“No True Mormon”: Gatekeeping Identity in the Media Spotlight

 — 🐝🐍The Grand Scoobah🔮🧙♀️ (@tokensandsigns.org) January 18, 2025 at 1:44 PM

-All of these interactions are interesting because they highlight two phenomena I’ve written about elsewhere.
+These interactions are interesting because they highlight two phenomena I’ve written about elsewhere.
 The first is dysphoric self-consciousness, which is a sense of being under intense evaluative scrutiny stemming from one’s perception of their social distinctiveness and insecurity of their social standing within a group.
 Those experiencing dysphoric self-consciousness are more prone to attribute hostile intent to the actions of others, interpret social interactions as disproportionately directed toward oneself, and be hypervigilant for threats to their person or reputation.

 The second phenomenon is collective narcissism, which refers to exaggerated perceptions of the greatness of one’s social group and a conviction that it is not sufficiently appreciated by others.
 Collective narcissism is characterized by heightened sensitivity to in-group criticism or the lack of deferential recognition from others, stemming from a compulsion to proclaim in-group worth.
 Both of these concepts are useful for decoding Mormon discourse regarding their portrayal in the media, and for understanding how Mormons see themselves and create boundaries around the Mormon identity.